tigeradi99/RPC_funcs/README.md

 If not connected properly, then an I2C timeout error will occur.

-**Note: ** There’s no need to add an external pull-up resistors for SDA/SCL pin, because the driver will enable the internal pull-up resistors by default in our program.
+**Note:** There’s no need to add an external pull-up resistors for SDA/SCL pin, because the driver will enable the internal pull-up resistors by default in our program.

+Also, do not hot swap the I2C pins once ESP32 is powered on.

 ### Configure the project